Takata Faces Intense Scrutiny After Airbag Debacle

 The confidential settlements are a main reason that so little is known about the defects and Takata's response to the problem.
 In most product liability cases, the documents produced during the discovery phase of a lawsuit can shed light on a company's actions (or lack thereof).
 As a result, damaging information can be revealed which may help other injured parties recover.
 In addition, secretive settlements also prevent plaintiffs attorneys from comparing notes, and may mean that those who file lawsuits settle for less than their case is actually worth.

 Governments Call for Action

 The NHTSA and members of the U.S. Senate are calling for a nationwide recall of all vehicles with Takata airbags.
 So far, the recall has been limited to areas of the country with high humidity.
 Takata has promised to expand the recall if its internal investigation deems it appropriate, but has not done so yet.

 Overseas, the Japanese government is also putting pressure on Takata to conduct a thorough internal review.
 Japan is also considering expanding the recall of Takata airbags within its own country.

 In the United States, the Senate held a hearing on Nov.
 20, 2014 and questioned high-ranking Takata officials about the company's response to the defects and its delay in reporting problems to appropriate government entities.
 The Senate has ordered Takata to respond to 24 questions about the recall by Dec.
 12, 2014, and will be considering taking additional action.

 Lawsuits are being filed around the country as injured people finally have an explanation for the reason their airbag failed to protect them from harm.
 If you or your loved one was injured by an airbag, you too may be able to file a claim for compensation against the company responsible.
-The attorneys at Goldberg Finnegan are reviewing airbag defect claims, and will be able to advise you of your rights after an injury.
+The Silver Spring personal injury attorneys at Goldberg Finnegan are reviewing airbag defect claims, and will be able to advise you of your rights after an injury.